3 Big Questions After The Iowa Results Meltdown

 Now, the country is (so far) left with no winner from the contest that was supposed to kick off the Democratic presidential contest and help determine which candidate will take on President Trump this fall.

 The Iowa Democratic Party tried out an app that was supposed to deliver fast results, but it failed.
 Luckily, the party had instituted paper backups.
-The state party says it expects some results at some point Tuesday, but the delay has real consequences and raises some major questions:
+The state party released 62% of the results Tuesday evening, but the delay has real consequences and raises some major questions:

 What might this mean for the Democratic presidential campaign?